SethBarberee/SethBarberee/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on PMD Decompilation, test programs, and python scripting
-- 💬 Ask me about: my job at OpenFive, PMD-Red Decompilation progress
+- 💬 Ask me about: my job at Alphawave Semi, PMD-Red Decompilation progress
 - 📫 How to reach me: seth.barberee@gmail.com
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I have a first degree black belt in Taekwondo